 Image by Steven Kelley

-- The design elements, from carvings to stained glass windows, create a space for worship and a reflection of cultural history.
-St. John the Baptist serves its community and offers a glimpse into Franco-Canadian identity in New York, welcoming those seeking its beauty and peace.
+The design elements, from carvings to stained glass, create a space for worship and a reflection of cultural history.
+St. John the Baptist serves its community and offers a glimpse of Franco-Canadian identity in New York, welcoming those who seek its beauty and peace.

 3. Church of St. Paul the Apostle